mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 exceptions for registered body doubles.
 Legally, the Concords have had no enforceability since the foundation of the Third Imperium and many worlds have no restrictions on androids at all.
-On high- tech worlds where androids are banned or heavily regulated, a black market often exists.
+On high-tech worlds where androids are banned or heavily regulated, a black market often exists.

 Biological Robots